 Throughout the United States, many people’s lives have been impacted by opiate addiction.
 Some people struggle with their own addiction while others worry about a loved one’s.
 At Louisville Addiction Center, our treatment team knows that opiate addiction affects people from all walks of life.

-According to the Centers for Disease Control and Prevention (CDC), the term “opiate” refers to only naturally occurring opioids.
-Opioid drugs can either be produced naturally or synthetically.
-Synthetic opioids mimic the effects of their natural counterparts and include drugs like fentanyl and tramadol.
+According to the Centers for Disease Control and Prevention (CDC), the term “opiate” refers to only naturally occurring opiates.
+Opiate drugs can either be produced naturally or synthetically.
+Synthetic opiates mimic the effects of their natural counterparts and include drugs like fentanyl and tramadol.

-These synthetic opioids tend to be more potent than opiates.
-However, most opioid drugs contain both synthetic and natural opioids.
-Thus, opiates and synthetic opioids both carry a high risk of addiction.
+These synthetic opiates tend to be more potent than opiates.
+However, most opiate drugs contain both synthetic and natural opiate.
+Thus, opiates and synthetic opiate both carry a high risk of addiction.

 Addiction to opiates can happen to anyone.
 Some people misuse opiate prescriptions for the euphoric effects of the drugs.
 They might begin to feign symptoms of pain to get an increased dosage from their doctors.